Reconciliation of Bayes and empirical Bayes interval estimation with application to small area estimation: Simulation Study

 \subsection{Simulation setting}

-We portray mainly three types of simulation settings -- the two-level model, followed by the two special cases discussed in Section \ref{sec:sp_case}.
-These are as follows: \begin{itemize} \item[(i)] Unbalanced case - S1 : In this case, for model M$1$, we consider the number of covariates to be $p = 3$, where we take $x_1$ as a unit vector owing to the intercept and generate auxiliary variables $x_2$ and $x_3$ independently from $N(0,1)$.
+We portray mainly two types of simulation settings -- the two-level model, followed by the balanced case discussed in Section \ref{sec:bal}.
+The details are as follows: \paragraph{Unbalanced case - S1 :} In this case, for model M$1$, we consider the number of covariates to be $p = 3$, where we take $x_1$ as a unit vector owing to the intercept and generate auxiliary variables $x_2$ and $x_3$ independently from $N(0,1)$.
 The regression coefficient values considered are $\beta = (2,-5,8)'$.
-To maintain parity with the existing literature (\cite{datta2000unified, DattaRaoSmith2005, YoshimoriLahiri2014}), we group the small areas according to specific patterns of $D_i$'s, i.e., $m = 15$ and $30$ small areas are clustered into $5$ groups of $3$ and $5$ areas, respectively, having same $D_i$ values in each group.
-We consider the following two patterns of $D_i$'s, keeping in mind that the ratio of $D_i$'s and $A$ should be small so that M$1$ and regularity conditions hold. \begin{enumerate} \item[\textbf{S11.}] The unique $D_i$'s for groups G1 - G5 are $(0.01, 0.02, 0.1, 0.2, 0.3)$ and $A=1$. \item[\textbf{S12.}] The unique $D_i$'s are 5 times the values in S11, given by $(0.05, 0.10, 0.5, 1.0, 1.5)$ for groups G1 - G5 and $A = 5$. \end{enumerate}
+To maintain parity with the existing literature \citep{datta2000unified, DattaRaoSmith2005, YoshimoriLahiri2014}, we group the small areas according to specific patterns of $D_i$'s, i.e., $m = 15$ and $30$ small areas are clustered into $5$ groups of $3$ and $5$ areas, respectively, having same $D_i$ values in each group.
+We consider the following two patterns of $D_i$'s, keeping in mind that the ratio of $D_i$'s and $A$ should be small so that M$1$ and regularity conditions hold. \begin{enumerate} \item[\textbf{S11.}] The unique $D_i$'s for groups G1 - G5 are $(0.3, 0.4, 0.5, 0.6, 0.7)$ and $A=1$. \item[\textbf{S12.}] The unique $D_i$'s for groups G1 - G5 are $(0.1, 0.4, 0.5, 0.6, 3)$ and $A = 1$. \end{enumerate} Note that, setup S11 is a nearly balanced case with very similar $D_i$'s, whereas S12 has more variability with minimum $D_i$ as $0.1$ in G1 and maximum $D_i$ as $3$ in G5.

-\item[(ii)] Model without covariates - S2 : In this case, we consider the same $m, \; D_i$ and $A$ values as stated in S1, excepting that herein $p = 0$ and there are no $x$ or $\beta$.
-We label these as \textbf{S21} and \textbf{S22} respectively.